cuddlessssss/LTSMs-TimeSeries-Seasons/README.md

 | Smoother forecasts                 | May react to past noise             |
 | Slightly less perfect on past data | Nearly perfect fit (but misleading) |

+🔍 Why the Regression Fit May Not Follow December Actuals:
+Linear Regression Assumes Smooth Trends and Repeating Patterns Your model uses a linear time trend and monthly seasonality via dummy variables.

+It learns an “average” December effect based on the 12-month window.

+If December 2024 had a sales spike (e.g., promotions, supply changes), it won’t be fully captured unless similar spikes occurred in previous Decembers.

+Limited Historical Data (Only 12 Months)
+With only one December in your dataset, the model has no other December to compare to.

+This weakens the reliability of seasonal estimation for December.

+Outlier Handling Trims Extremes
+Your code removes values outside the 1st to 99th percentiles.

+If December had an unusually high or low value, it might be partially excluded from the fit, reducing its influence.

+No Special Holiday Effect Included
+December might have retail effects (e.g., year-end sales, holidays).

+Your model does not explicitly account for such event-based factors.

 ALL Runtimes : Sub 1 Minute